coding-dojo-data-science/dojo-env-setup/README.md

 4. [Windows Users Only] **Ensuring GitBash Can Find Anaconda.**
     - Windows users may need to take an additional step to get anaconda and gitbash working together.
     - **Inside a GitBash window, type `conda` and hit enter.**
-        - **If you see a list of avialable conda commands, great!** You are all set to move on to the "Setting Up Your `dojo-env`" step.
+        - **If you see a list of available conda commands, great!** You are all set to move on to the "Setting Up Your `dojo-env`" step.
         - **If you see a message that says: "bash: conda: command not found", then follow the instructions below:**

     - **Instructions for Adding Conda to GitBash:**